astro-informatics/stringgen/README.md

 We provide this code under an MIT open-source licence with the hope that it will be of use to a wider community.

-Copyright 2023 Mattijs Mars, Matthew Price, Jason McEwen and contributors.
+Copyright 2023 Matthijs Mars, Matthew Price, Jason McEwen and contributors.

 `stringgen` is free software made available under the MIT License.
 For details see the LICENSE file.